 Despite my unhappiness with the battery life, would I recommend the Cyglolite Metro 1100 Pro?
 Yes to Cygolite’s lights in general, but probably not this model in particular.
-Lights have become so cheap right now that something like the older Metro models can be found in the sub-$50 range on Amazon, and have beams that are not much worse than the Metro Pro 1100 despite costing significantly less with perhaps more reliable battery life.
+Lights have become so cheap right now that something like the older Metro models can be found for a great price Amazon, and have beams that are not much worse than the Metro Pro 1100 despite costing significantly less with perhaps more reliable battery life.

 Battery life is almost equally as important as the strength of the light, as you never want to be caught with a dead battery when you’re miles from home.